 Our sojourns at OR Tambo International Airport are usually very brief.
 We rush to the airport with just enough time to check in, go through the necessary procedures and maybe sit for a very few minutes making last-minute phone calls and switching to SMS roaming before we have to board.
 On our most recent trip to Hong Kong and China , we decided to leave for the airport a bit earlier in order to experience the Bidvest Premier Lounge and the Slow Lounge.
 On checking in we were told that our flight was delayed so we had a lot more time available to spend at the lounges, something I was quite happy about.

 We went to the Bidvest Premier International Departure lounge first.
 They swiped our cards at the entrance and advised us to be aware of our boarding times as they don't make flight announcements.
 The seating area was comfortable, and there was free wi-fi available.
 The rest rooms included shower facilities and towels were available at reception.
 Reading material on hand included a selection of newspapers and mostly business magazines.
-We helped ourselves to hot soup at the refreshment station which also had a small selection of snacks as well as hot and cold drinks.
+We helped ourselves to hot soup at the refreshment station which also had a selection of food (although not many vegetarian options) as well as hot and cold drinks.

 After spending some time at the Bidvest Premier lounge, we went to the SLOW lounge.
 Their tagline is “SLOW lounge - The lounge for extremely busy people".
 The SLOW lounge had everything the Bidvest lounge had and more.
 One can relax on the loungers overlook the tarmac or take advantage of the other facilities.
 A big plus for me was that the Amani spa on-site offered free 15-20 minute massages to SLOW lounge patrons, something I definitely took advantage of.